ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 lengths of Stream Data fields in WT_STREAM capsules MUST NOT exceed the value advertised by a receiver.

+The WT_MAX_DATA capsule defines special intermediary handling, as described in
+{{Section 3.2 of HTTP-DATAGRAM}}.
+Intermedaries MUST consume WT_MAX_DATA capsules for flow control purposes and MUST generate and send approrpiate flow control signals for their limits; see {{flow-control-intermediaries}}.

 ## WT_MAX_STREAM_DATA Capsule {#WT_MAX_STREAM_DATA}

 *[WT_MAX_STREAM_DATA]: #